Husseincode9/Caesar-Ciper-tool/readme.md

-# Hussein's Caesar Cipher Tool!
+Hussein's Caesar Cipher Tool

-## About the Caesar Cipher
+About the Caesar Cipher

-The Caesar Cipher is one of the **oldest known encryption techniques**, used as early as the **1st century BC** by **Julius Caesar**.
-It's a **substitution cipher** that works by shifting the letters of the alphabet by a fixed number of positions.
+The Caesar Cipher is one of the oldest known encryption techniques, dating back to the 1st century BC.
+It was famously used by Julius Caesar to protect military communications.

-For example, shifting `"A"` by 3 gives `"D"`, `"B"` becomes `"E"`, and so on.

-> Caesar reportedly used it to protect military communications.
+It works as a substitution cipher, shifting each letter in the alphabet by a fixed number.

+Example:

+"A" shifted by 3 → "D"

+"B" → "E"

+"HELLO" → "KHOOR"

-## How It Works
+How This Tool Works

-This tool takes your input message and shifts each letter by a number you specify.
+This program allows you to encrypt or decrypt text with a Caesar Cipher shift of your choice.

--   Letters are rotated through the alphabet.
+Letters are rotated through the alphabet

--   Non-letter characters (spaces, punctuation) remain unchanged.
+Non-letter characters (spaces, punctuation, numbers) remain unchanged

--   It supports **both encryption and decryption** using the same logic.
+Supports both encryption and decryption

+Handles uppercase and lowercase

-## Features
+Features

--   Encrypt your message with a custom shift value
+Encrypt messages with a custom shift value

--   Decrypt a message using the correct shift
+Decrypt messages with the correct shift

--   Simple menu-driven terminal interface
+Menu-driven terminal interface

--   Handles uppercase and lowercase letters
+Works with both uppercase and lowercase letters

--   Ignores special characters and numbers during transformation
+Skips special characters and numbers

-## Example Usage
+Example Usage

-`Enter a message to encrypt: Hello World
+Enter a message to encrypt: Hello World
-Enter shift value: 3  Encrypted message: Khoor Zruog`
+Enter shift value: 3

+Encrypted message: Khoor Zruog

-`Enter a message to decrypt:  Khoor  Zruog  Enter shift value:  3  Decrypted message:  Hello  World`
+Enter a message to decrypt: Khoor Zruog
+Enter shift value: 3

+Decrypted message: Hello World

-# How to Run It
+How to Run

-This tool is written in **Python**.
+This project is written in Python.
 To run it:

-1. Make sure you have Python 3 installed.
+Ensure you have Python 3 installed.

-2. Open your terminal or command prompt.
+Open your terminal or command prompt.

-3. Run the file:

-  Depending on what version of python you are running e.g "python3" or "python" the command varies.
+Run the file (the command may vary depending on your setup):

 python3 caesar.py

+or

+python caesar.py

-4. Follow the on-screen instructions to encrypt or decrypt messages.
+Follow the on-screen instructions to encrypt or decrypt your text.

-> Tip: If you're using an online Python environment or editor like Replit, just paste in the code and hit Run.
+If you're using an online editor such as Replit, paste in the code and click Run.

-# Thanks for checking this out!
+Thanks for Reading